 You can have meaning or you can have rest but you can’t have both.” — Peter Matthiessen

-Our Preservation Director, Sarah Kautz, is working with a group that includes the Peconic Land Trust as well as Peter’s family, friends, and students to develop plans to acquire and preserve the site as the Peter Matthiessen Center, a new 501(c)(3) nonprofit organization with a mission to preserve and celebrate the literary and cultural history of Long Island’s East End.
+	Our Preservation Director, Sarah Kautz, is working with a group that includes the Peconic Land Trust as well as Peter’s family, friends, and students to develop plans to acquire and preserve the site as the Peter Matthiessen Center.
+It will be a new 501(c)(3) nonprofit organization with a mission to preserve and celebrate the literary and cultural history of Long Island’s East End.
 Among the group’s members are John Halsey (the president and founder of the Peconic Land Trust), Lillian Ball (an artist and environmental activist), Lee Carlson (an outdoorsman and writer), Bill Chaleff (an architect), and two of Peter’s children, Alex Matthiessen (the former “Hudson Riverkeeper”) and Rue Matthiessen (a writer).

 	In Men’s Lives: The Surfman and Baymen of the South Fork (1986), which tells the story of profound change experienced within Sagaponack’s fishing and farming community during the late 20th century, Matthiessen wrote about purchasing the site:

 	“I was offered a fine property in Sagaponack, part of a tract, still called Smith Corner, inhabited originally by the Richard (Bull) Smith who founded Smithtown after his eviction from Southampton.
 In 1960 the sudden rise in local land values had not started and the whole property—six acres, a large decrepit house, an outlying stable and small cottage—cost much less than just one of those overgrown acres would be worth today.
 The value of the property increased three times in the very first year that I owned it; since then, the selling off of the South Fork has become so frenzied that children of many local families, and the fisherman especially, can no longer afford to live where they were born.